CrossRef/event-data-user-guide/event-data-manual.md

  - give me all Events that occurred on 2015-12-08
  - give me all the Facebook Events that were collected on 2015-12-08
  - give me all the Events that occurred for this DOI on 2016-01-08
- - give me all the twitter Events that occurred for this DOI on 2016-01-08
+ - give me all the Twitter Events that occurred for this DOI on 2016-01-08

 We will add other mechanisms for retrieving Events when we introduce the Service Level Agreement.